The windows in my house have six panes of glass. They are three panes wide and two panes high.

 The pieces of frame go around the edge of the panes, so we call them 'edging pieces'.
 They are all the same length and there are 17 of them.

-The picture on the right shows the edging pieces - there are 9 green pieces going across and 8 blue pieces going up.
+The picture above shows the edging pieces - there are 9 green pieces going across and 8 blue pieces going up.

 Explore other rectangular windows which are one window pane wider than they are high.